-The site was used relatively recently for office purposes in connection with the undercroft parking; the proposals, meanwhile, would result in a car-free scheme and thereby the removal of directly linked daily trips.
+The site was used relatively recently for office purposes in connection with the parking at the rear but the proposals, meanwhile, would result in a car-free scheme and thereby the removal of directly linked daily trips.
 As such, the redevelopment would lead to a direct reduction in the impact upon the city's air quality.

-However, the occupants of the development could still be effected by the air quality in the vicinity of the site and the applicant is aware that it may be necessary to provide mitigation of the rooms with a close relationship with the roads adjacent to the site.
+Notwithstanding this, as alluded to above, the occupants of the development could still be effected by the air quality in the vicinity of the site and the applicant is aware that it may be necessary to provide mitigation of the rooms with a close relationship with the roads adjacent to the site.
 The applicant is currently undertaking their own air quality analysis in order to establish what mitigation, if any, would be required.
 This would need to be designed in accordance with any scheme to address the implications of noise from the highway.